architdatar/ml_uncertainty/docs/theory/ensemble_models.md

 This approach was suggested in Zhang et al in Ref 2 and it is called *OOB Prediction Intervals* in the work.

-Basically, the idea is that the prediction interval for any $\hat{y_i}$ can be computed from the distribution of training errors.
+Basically, the idea is that the prediction interval for any $\hat{y_i}$ can be computed from the distribution of training residuals computed with *Out-of-bag (OOB)* training samples.
+It is given as:

 $$ \{ D_i \equiv y_i  - \hat{y}_{(i)} \}_{i=1}^N $$